ultimatemember/ultimatemember/readme.txt

 * To learn more about version 2.1 please see this [docs](https://docs.ultimatemember.com/article/1512-upgrade-2-1-0)
 * UM2.1+ is a significant update to the Member Directories' code base from 2.0.x.
 Please make sure you take a full-site backup with restore point before updating the plugin

+= 2.1.12: October 29, 2020 =

+* Enhancements:

+  - Added ratings required notice and warning

+* Bugfixes:

+  - Fixed conflict with other plugins with user 'status' in admin
+  - Fixed security patch for UM forms handlers
+  - Fixed security patch for handlers on the edit users' roles
+  - Fixed member directory admin filtering by the field with uppercase in 'key'
+  - Fixed member directory sorting by the full name
+  - Fixed registration form with not editable role field
+  - Fixed PHP notice for the filter without field's label
+  - Fixed style of the textarea field

 = 2.1.11: October 6, 2020 =